 At-risk youth start building for their future

-Australia’s first combined training, employment and housing project for at-risk youth has been officially launched in Shalvey, addressing the twin issues of extremely high unemployment and homelessness faced by at-risk youth in Western Sydney.
+Australia’s first combined training, employment and housing project for at-risk youth was launched in Shalvey, addressing the twin issues of extremely high unemployment and homelessness faced by at-risk youth in Western Sydney.

-The first sod of earth was turned to mark the Affordable Housing for Life (AHFL) project's official launch on Friday 28 May by Federal Minister for Employment Participation Senator Mark Arbib, together with AHFL trainees Robert, Mick, Jerome, Dane and Steven who proudly attended the event.
+The first sod was turned to mark the Affordable Housing for Life (AHFL) project's official launch on Friday 28 May by the Federal Minister for Employment Participation, Senator Mark Arbib, together with AHFL trainees Robert, Mick, Jerome, Dane and Steven who proudly attended the event.

 “This project is a first in that it will give young, homeless people real training, work experience and shelter,” Senator Arbib said.

-The project participants attending the launch were aged between 15 and 18, all from extremely disadvantaged backgrounds.
-They spoke positively of their involvement so far with training component of the AHFL project.
+The project participants at the launch were aged between 15 and 18, all from extremely disadvantaged backgrounds.
+They spoke positively of their involvement so far with the project’s training component.

-"It feels good," one of the paticipants said.
+"It feels good," one of the participants said.
 "I’ll know it’s something that I’ve done in my life and I can actually live in it.”

-It is hoped that the Shalvey house will be completed by the end of 2010.
+It is hoped that the Shalvey house will be completed by the end of this year.

 'Positive and productive lives'

-According to MYC CEO Cate Sydes, the project aims to provide not just a bed, but also the tools and support at-risk youth need to lead more positive and productive lives.
+According to Marist Youth Care CEO Cate Sydes, the project aims to provide not just a bed, but also the tools and support at-risk youth need to lead more positive and productive lives.

 The project will focus on the construction of ‘green’ dwellings to house homeless young people or those at risk of homelessness.
 At the same time as providing access to affordable accommodation, the project also offers national accredited training, ongoing employment and the opportunity to be socially included within their local communities.